metawidget/metawidget/modules/js/nodejs/src/main/resources/Readme.md

-# metawidget
+# Metawidget

 Metawidget ${project.version} is a smart User Interface widget that populates itself with UI components to match the properties of your business objects.
-Can be used through Node for server-side UI generation.
+Can be used through Node.js for server-side UI generation.

 ## Introduction
 For an introduction to Metawidget, please see the tutorial at